Skip to content

 Commercial

-A seat with Carlo Taczalski during pupillage exposed Benedict to a range of general commercial work involving—among other things—agency, civil fraud, and sale of goods contracts.
-His academic background gives him particular familiarity with commercial law.
-He studied Commercial Remedies and Restitution of Unjust Enrichment on the BCL (the latter of which he was taught by Lord Burrows of the Supreme Court), and as a Trusts tutor at Oxford he had a particular interest in remedies for breaches of fiduciary duties.
+Benedict studied Commercial Remedies and Restitution of Unjust Enrichment on the BCL (the latter of which he was taught by Lord Burrows of the Supreme Court), and as a Trusts tutor at Oxford he had a particular interest in remedies for breaches of fiduciary duties.
+His academic background means that he is familiar with issues of equity, trusts, and unjust enrichment that would more typically be encountered in a commercial chancery practice rather than a common law commercial practice; Benedict is comfortable dealing with disputes that straddle this distinction.

-• Drafting a Defence, an Additional Claim, and advising in a contractual dispute between a recruitment agency and a construction company.
-The recruitment agency had purportedly assigned its rights to payment under the contract to an factoring company, who brought the main claim for unpaid invoices against the construction company.
+• Contracts for services – drafting a Defence, an Additional Claim, and advising in a contractual dispute between a recruitment agency and a construction company.
+The recruitment agency had purportedly assigned its rights to payment under the contract to a factoring company, who brought the main claim for unpaid invoices against the construction company.
 The construction company sought a refund for commission fees it had paid to the recruitment agency.
-Issues concerned assignment, contractual interpretation, and incorporation of terms.
+Issues concerned assignment, contractual interpretation, and incorporation of terms;

-• Drafting a Defence on behalf of a life coach in a dispute concerning the terms of a contract to provide life coaching.
-Issues included the interaction of certainty of terms and the implication of terms under the Consumer Rights Act 2015.
+• Contracts for services, consumer law – drafting a Defence on behalf of a ‘life coach’ in a dispute concerning a contract to provide ‘life coaching’.
+Issues included the interaction of certainty of terms and the implication of terms under the CRA 2015;

-• (During pupillage) assisted Carlo Taczalski in a PD 51U disclosure guidance hearing.
-Researched the scope and nature of an agent’s duty to disclose documents to the principal following termination of the agency.
+• PD51U – (during pupillage) assisted Carlo Taczalski in a PD 51U disclosure guidance hearing.
+Researched the scope and nature of an agent’s duty to disclose documents to the principal following termination of the agency;

-• (During pupillage) assisted Carlo Taczalski in a claim brought by an insured against its broker for fraudulently representing that the insurer had agreed to an indemnity which involved the falsification of various documents.
-Issues concerned the broker’s vicarious liability for a rogue employee and attribution of the rogue employee’s dishonesty to the brokering firm.
+• Civil fraud – (during pupillage) assisted Daniel Shapiro KC and Carlo Taczalski in a claim brought by an insured against its broker for fraudulently representing that the insurer had agreed to an indemnity which involved the falsification of various documents.
+Issues concerned the broker’s vicarious liability for a rogue employee and attribution of the rogue employee’s dishonesty to the brokering firm;

-• (During pupillage) assisted Jason Evans-Tovey with an interim application for an injunction to prevent a business’ bank accounts from being closed by its bank.
+• General commercial, interim injunctions – (during pupillage) assisted Jason Evans-Tovey with an interim application for an injunction to prevent a business’ bank accounts from being closed by its bank;

-• (During pupillage) drafting a Particulars of Claim and Reply and Defence to Counterclaim in a case involving a packaging and logistics company’s claim for the value of reusable storage containers which the Defendant client had hired and seemingly lost.
+• General commercial – (during pupillage) drafted a Particulars of Claim and Reply and Defence to Counterclaim in a case involving a packaging and logistics company’s claim for the value of reusable storage containers which the Defendant client had hired and seemingly lost.

 Selected Cases